vista-art/fragmentcolor/README.md

 [^3]: OpenGL is deprecated in MacOS.
 It runs up to version 4.1 only: no support for Compute shaders.
 [^4]: OpenGL is deprecated in iOS.
 It runs up to version 4.1 only: no support for Compute shaders.

+> [!WARNING]
+> This library is currently in heavy development, so the API is not yet stable, i.e. I might change on a whim.

 ## Building this project

 ### Target: web browser / wasm